tableau-mkt/semi_anonymous/README.md

   someComparison(record.bundle, record.taxonomy, record.language);
 });
 ```
-However, because they're objects simple operations can be annoying to work with if you don't use
+However, because they're objects simple operations can be annoying to work with, if you don't use
 a library like [Underscore](http://underscorejs.org) or [Lo-Dash](http://lodash.com).
 To avoid any more
-dependencies the following class and methods are available...
+dependencies the following class and methods were necessary and are available...
 ```javascript
 var myResults = new Drupal.SemiAnon.Collection(Drupal.SemiAnon.getActivities('my_activity')),
     // Use the keys from this group.